rackerlabs/technical-blog/content/blog/2021/2021-04-08-enabling-successful-cloud-adoption-with-an-effective-operating-model-part-two/index.md

 - From the IT perspective, the CPE ensures security, compliance, operational excellence, and cost optimization by codifying the platform services.
-This automates Cloud governance with necessary guardrails and minimizes manual intervention.

-The DevOps on the platform layer provides shared services and keeps the overall cloud environment secured and highly efficient.
+This automates Cloud governance with necessary guardrails and minimizes manual intervention.The DevOps on the platform layer provides shared services and keeps the overall cloud environment secured and highly efficient.

 That said, DDOM is just a framework and not the ultimate operating model for all workloads running on Cloud.
 The most appropriate operating model always depends on the strategic